livelybug/anda-db/rs/anda_db_btree/README.md

 ## Error Handling

-The library provides a comprehensive error type `BtreeError` that covers various failure scenarios:
+The library provides a comprehensive error type `BTreeError` that covers various failure scenarios:

-- `BtreeError::Generic`: General index-related errors
+- `BTreeError::Generic`: General index-related errors
-- `BtreeError::Serialization`: CBOR serialization/deserialization errors
+- `BTreeError::Serialization`: CBOR serialization/deserialization errors
-- `BtreeError::NotFound`: When a requested value is not found in the index
+- `BTreeError::NotFound`: When a requested value is not found in the index
-- `BtreeError::AlreadyExists`: When trying to insert a duplicate key with `allow_duplicates` set to false
+- `BTreeError::AlreadyExists`: When trying to insert a duplicate key with `allow_duplicates` set to false

 ## License
 Copyright © 2025 [LDC Labs](https://github.com/ldclabs).